Birthing Information for Mothers & Partners

 Where to Go

 When you think you're going into labor, contact your doctor right away.
 He or she will help you decide when to come to the Hospital.
 When you arrive at Virginia Hospital Center, come directly to Women and Infant Health on the third floor.
-If you arrive after 8:00 pm, use the Emergency Room entrance to come into the Hospital.
 On your arrival you'll be examined; if you are beginning labor, you will be shown to a birthing suite.
 Once you're in your suite, one of our specially trained labor and delivery nurses will make you as comfortable as possible.
 The nurse will work with you through your labor, helping you during the entire process.
 Please communicate your preferences regarding the breathing techniques, position changes, massage, shower, medications to your nurses and your doctor so that they can better meet your needs.

 Your support person and anyone else you would like to have with you can stay in your room throughout your labor and delivery.
 In order to protect your privacy, the Hospital will not give out information concerning your condition or your baby's.
 If family members and friends wish, they can wait in the Family Waiting Room outside the Labor and Delivery area, where your support person can keep them up to date.
 If you choose we can post your baby's first picture in our web nursery for your friends and family to view.

 What to Bring

 The arrival of your new son or daughter is a time of excitement and joy.
 It's often a hectic time as well, so it can be difficult to remember to pack everything that you need to bring to the Hospital.